GabrielPelletier/fribblesFMRI_object-value-construction/README.md

 * Behavioural and Eye-Tracking data for the fMRI sample
 * Codes to anlayze fMRI data and power calculation for the fMRI-pilot sample (Matalb and FSL)
 * Codes to anlayze fMRI data for the fMRI sample : Fribbles_Bidding_Task and Functional_Localizer_Task fLOC (Matalb and FSL)
+* Experiment codes and stimuli for the Behavioural sample
+* Experiment codes and stimuli for the fMRI sample

 The raw fMRI data in BIDS format can be found at:
 * OpenNeuro [LINK] for the fMRI-pilot sample